alessandrosebastianelli/EarlyDetection-of-VolcanicEruptions/README.md

 # Dataset

+## V1: dataset-distasio2022

-- V1: dataset-distasio2022 -> the dataset presented in
+This dataset is presented in:

     @article{distasio2022,
       author = {Pietro Di Stasio and Alessandro Sebastianelli and Gabriele Meoni and Silvia Liberata Ullo},